 I’ve also meet some really amazing people with great life stories and struggles that they have overcome or overcoming and some remarkable weight loss statistics that are truly inspirational.
 Massive congrats for the commitment, dedication, mindset and courage for what has been achieved and maintained.
 Un friggen believable.
-What some of the members and trainers have, and do accomplish, blows me away.
+What some of the members and trainers have accomplished, blows me away.
 There’s great inspiration to be found.
 Putting yourself in places and your trainers backing you, knowing you can do it.
-Trust in them, and have a go.
+Trust in them and have a go.
 We can do way more than we believe.

 Over the years, I’ve also seen plenty of growth and character shown from both the members and the trainers.
 It’s really great watching people excel.

 Families train with their kids.
-Husbands and wife’s train together.
+Husband’s and wive’s train together.
 Friends together.